-The first trait you will find in a successful food truck owner is someone who is not afraid to get his or her hands dirty.
+The first of the leadership traits you will find in a successful food truck owner is someone who is not afraid to get his or her hands dirty.
 Someone who will do the same job, duty, or task alongside subordinates, while keeping a positive attitude.
 This helps build and gain respect.
 Besides, how else can you expect someone to do the job you ask him or her to do if you do not know how or are not willing to do it yourself?

 A person who listens, not just hears.
 Pay complete attention to what the person is saying.
 Look them in the eyes, acknowledge them and don’t interrupt.
 Ask questions of clarification, reiterate what they are saying, and ask the person if you understand them correctly.
 But listening doesn’t stop there.
 You need to follow through on the conversation and do what you said you would do.
 Build integrity and trust.